AgalmicVentures/Werk/README.md

 accept more than one action, you can build and test in one command:
 `./waf build test`.

+Functional tests, which run the application to exercise the framework, can be run with: `./waf functional`.
+Or more commonly, `./waf build test functional` for a complete build / test.

 ## Profiling
 Profiling code is included for critical components to help identify performance regressions.
 Run `./waf profile` to profile.